MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/accept-reject-proposed-resource-po.md

 This article provides information about how to approve or reject a proposed project resource.

-When a resource manager proposes a named resource to fill the generic resource request for a project, the **Request Status** field for the generic team member will be updated to **Needs Review**.
-The request will be sent to the project manager for approval or rejection.
+When a Resource Manager proposes a named resource to fill the generic resource request for a project, the **Request Status** field for the generic team member is be updated to **Needs Review**.
+The request is sent to the project manager for approval or rejection.

 ![Generic team member with a proposal.](media/needs-review.png)